 - How much funding you are requesting

 - Provides you an opportunity to add any additional comments or concerns

 Identifying student information is not reported to any state or federal agency.
 Student information is kept confidential and internal for the purpose of these funds.

 You do not need a social security number or an ITIN to apply.

-Housing/utilities, food, technology, books/supplies, childcare, transportation, health care, other educational related costs.
+Funds will be sent directly to students.
+Once received, students can use it towards housing/utilities, food, technology, books/supplies, childcare, transportation, health care, other educational related costs.